Therapeutic Special Needs Camp

 Staff

-Camp Triumph is directed by Dr. Allison Jekogian and supervised by Dr. George Marinakis, Dr. Chris Anderson, and Mr. Tim Niemiec, LMHC, BCBA, LABA, who are the Directors of the Triumph Center in Reading, Beverly and Lexington.
+Camp Triumph is directed by Dr. Emily Barry and supervised by Dr. Allison Jekogian, Dr. George Marinakis, Dr. Chris Anderson, Mr. Tim Niemiec, LMHC, BCBA, LABA, who are the Directors of the Triumph Center in Reading, Beverly and Lexington.
 Staff members include professionals and students with training in clinical and counseling psychology, school psychology, social work, and regular/special education.

 Locations